The King's Academy (West Palm Beach, Florida): Middle and high schools

-Business Magnet Program
+Business Program of Distinction

 In 2013, the school established a business track for high school students.
-Business-minded students can earn a certificate of completion by taking electives in American entrepreneurship, economics, ethics, foreign language, marketing and statistics; while being a member of Future Business Leaders of America (FBLA-PBL).
+Business-minded students can earn a certificate of completion by taking electives in American entrepreneurship, economics, ethics, foreign language, marketing and statistics; along with becoming a member of Future Business Leaders of America (FBLA-PBL).
+In 2023, the school's accounting program was endowed by an anonymous donor.

-STEM Magnet Program
+DiMino Engineering & Technology Program of Distinction

 In 2015, the school established a STEM magnet program for high school and elementary students, offering an academically rigorous science, technology, engineering and math curriculum.
 Students that complete the STEM track receive a certificate of completion.

-DiMino Engineering Magnet Program

-In 2018, Frank DiMino gifted $1 million to endow the school’s engineering track; thus establishing the DiMino Engineering Program.
+In 2018, Frank DiMino gifted $1 million to endow the school’s engineering track and to establish the DiMino Engineering Program.

-O'Keeffe Pre-Law Magnet Program
+O'Keeffe Pre-Law Studies Program of Distinction

 In 2016, the school established a pre-law track for high school students.
-Students interested in the field of law can earn a certificate of completion by taking six electives in law-related classes including Introduction to Law, Constitutional Law, Business Law I and II, Criminal Law, and Oral & Written Advocacy.
+Students interested in the field of law can earn a certificate of completion by taking six electives in law-related classes.
 In 2018, the Esther B. O'Keeffe Foundation donated $1 million to the Pre-Law Program, and King's named the program after the foundation.

-Sports Medicine Magnet Program
+Pre-Medical Program of Distinction

 In 2017, the school established a sports medicine track for high school students.
-Students interested in the field of athletic training can earn a certificate of completion by taking five electives in sports medicine-related classes including First Aid & Safety, Care & Prevention of Athletic Injuries, Health Explorations I Honors, Health Explorations II Honors, and Anatomy and Physiology Honors.
+Students interested in the field of athletic training can earn a certificate of completion by taking five electives in sports medicine-related classes.
+Subsequently, the school added medical science terminology, pathology, applied research, and anatomy and physiology classes to allow students to also pursue a pre-medical certificate.

-Christian Ministry Magnet Program
+Christian Leadership Program of Distinction

-In 2017, the school established a Christian ministry track for high school students.
+In 2017, the school established a Christian leadership track for high school students.
 Students interested in a future career in ministry can earn a certificate of completion by enrolling and successfully completing three advanced biblical electives including Interpreting the Bible, Introduction to Christian Ministry, and Evangelism and Apologetics.

-Computer Science Magnet Program

-In 2018, the school established a computer science designation for students in grades nine to twelve.
-Students inspired to study the subject can complete the courses of Computer Programming, Web Design, and AP Computer Principals in order to receive the distinction.
+In 2025, this program was endowed by an anonymous donor.

+Aviation Program of Distinction

+The school has also established an aviation program by which juniors and seniors can pursue a private pilot's license.
+In 2023, the program was gifted an on-campus flight simulator.
+In 2025, an anonymous donor endowed the program's annual scholarships.